 Over time, termite activity will become easier to detect.
 You may see the following signs:

 In the end, swarms serve as an obvious and foolproof sign of termite activity.
 Though swarms of termites can travel pretty far, they often emerge from a colony in your own home.
 Regardless, if you see a swarm, your best bet is to call the professionals at All-Safe Pest & Termite.
-We have 30 years of experience stopping this kind of problem before it becomes a larger infestation.
+We have 30 years of experience stopping termites before they become a larger infestation.
+Get started with a professional termite control plan today!